 After the initial assault, these 70,000 or so Italian troops would land by sea at two points to link up with the airhead created by the airborne forces.
 A number of special operations were to be carried out by Axis special forces to destroy key targets in the hours before the air landing, and the Italian navy would also be committed to a fleet action to protect the seaborne troops.

-In its definitive form, therefore, ‘Herkules’ and ‘Esigenza C3’ would have been more than five times as large as ‘Merkur’, the airborne attack on Crete.
-The plan was postponed (effectively cancelled) at the end of July 1942 by Adolf Hitler, recalling the high casualties of the Luftwaffe in terms of both its aircraft and its airborne units during the execution of ‘Merkur’, on the later urging of Generalfeldmarschall Erwin Rommel, commanding the Panzerarmee ‘Afrika’ in North Africa, who insisted that the matériel and manpower resources for ‘Herkules’ would be better deployed in support of his offensive toward Egypt and the Suez Canal, which had reached a critical point offering the chances of major strategic success.
+In their combined definitive form, therefore, 'Herkules' and 'Esigenza C3' would have been more than five times larger than 'Merkur', the airborne attack on Crete.
+The plan was postponed (effectively cancelled) at the end of July 1942 by Adolf Hitler, recalling the high casualties of the Luftwaffe in terms of both its aircraft and its airborne units during the execution of 'Merkur', on the later urging of Generalfeldmarschall Erwin Rommel, commanding the Panzerarmee 'Afrika' in North Africa, who insisted that the matériel and manpower resources for 'Herkules' would be better deployed in support of his offensive toward Egypt and the Suez Canal, which had reached a critical point offering the chances of major strategic success.

 Hitler was correct in his fears about the number of casualties which might be expected, but with the operation’s termination the Axis lost its only realistic, if costly, opportunity to remove the Mediterranean bastion which had already played and was still performing so important a part in strangling the Axis maritime communications between Italy and Libya, upon which the very existence of the German and Italian land forces in North Africa depended.

 'Merkur' was formally cancelled after the Axis defeat at Tobruk on 11 November 1942.